 If there were no other options, then sure, Rocket Korean would be fine and you could learn a great deal from it.
 I just like other Korean courses much more.

 90 Day Korean is an excellent course and one that I prefer by a large margin.
-I felt like with their course that I was making much quicker progress with Korean and building a much sturdier foundation.
+It made me feel like I was making much quicker progress with Korean and building a much sturdier foundation.
 And although it starts at the absolute beginner level, there are actually four 90-day modules, meaning you’ll be able to stick with it even as your Korean level gets higher.
+Read our full review.

 KoreanClass101 is another good resource for learning Korean.
-They have tons of audio lessons, with accompanying study materials, for all levels.
+They have tons of audio lessons with accompanying study materials for all levels.
 I personally find their lessons much more enjoyable to work through.
 Better still, the basic plan starts at only $8 per month, making it very affordable.
+Here’s our review.